• LAUNCH YOUR DREAM

 in BUILD SELF-CONFIDENCE

-Reframing your negative thoughts about yourselfOne of the biggest challenges I face with my big dream to help women be more self-confident is pushing women to overcome the powerful negative thoughts about themselves that they believe to be true.
+Reframing your negative thoughts about yourselfOne of the biggest challenges I face in pursuing my big dream of helping women be more self-confident is helping them overcome the powerful negative thoughts about themselves that they believe to be true.

 Women need to ask themselves: who owns my thoughts?